abs-cbn-tf/terraform-abs/ManagedServices/lambda/README.md

 1. Ensure you have valid AWS credentials set up for Terraform.

-2. Main.tf has the following code:
+2. lambda.tf has the following code:

 ```hcl
 module "lambda_function" {